cs205-group11/amazon-recommendation-system/index.md

 To factorize a matrix, single value decomposition is a common technique, where a matrix *R* can be decomposed of matrices *X, Σ, Y*, where *Σ* is a matrix containing singular values of the original matrix.
 However, given that R is a sparse matrix, we can find matrices *X* and *Y* directly, with the goal that the product of *X* and *Y* is an approximation of the original matrix *R* (as shown above).

 Therefore, this problem is turned into an optimization problem to find *X* and *Y*.
 One way to numerically compute this is through Alternative Least Square (ALS) [4], where either the user factor matrix or item factor matrix is held constant in turn, and update the other matrix.
-Once we obtain X and Y, the predicted rating matrix can be simply found by the matrix multiplication of X and Y.
+Once we obtain X and Y, the predicted rating matrix can be simply found by the matrix multiplication of X and Y. This is the algorithm we implement in our project.

 ## Parallel Application and Programming Model